Company Formation in Colombia

 Sociedad por Acciones Simplificada (SAS) - Simplified Stock Company:

-• No minimum capital requirements.
+• No minimum capital requirement.

 Sociedad Anónima (SA) - Corporation:

-• Must have at least five shareholders.
+• Requires at least five shareholders.

 Sociedad de Responsabilidad Limitada (Ltda) - Limited Liability Company (LLC):

-• Formed by 2 to 25 partners.
+• Requires between 2 and 25 partners.

 Sociedad Colectiva - General Partnership: